Wigner-GPU-Lab/Teaching/CMake/Lesson3_Dependencies/README.md

 Get-ChildItem HKCU:\SOFTWARE\Kitware\CMake\Packages
 ```

-_NOTE: on Windows, packages can be installed system-wide, for all users when registered into
+_NOTE: on Windows, packages can be installed system-wide for all users when registered into
-`HKLM:\`, the local machines registry as opposed to the users registry.
-This requires administrator
+`HKLM:\`, the local machine's registry, as opposed to the user's registry.
+This requires
-priviliges._
+administrator priviliges._

 ### Using packages

-After doing so, every project that uses clFFT can link to it like:
+After doing so, every project that uses clFFT can link to it like so:

 ```CMake
 find_package(clFFT REQUIRED)